Cleeng/cleeng-api-tutorials/04_Manage_your_offers.md

 ##1.
 Introduction

-Again we stay close to offers, but this time you can learn how to update and deactivate existing offers.
+Again, we stay close to offers but this time you can learn how to update and deactivate existing offers.

-Also in this tutorial we will work with Cleeng Sandbox [?](Tutorials/03_Cleeng_Sandbox).
+Also, in this tutorial, we will work with Cleeng Sandbox [?](Tutorials/03_Cleeng_Sandbox).

 What can be useful:

-* [API Reference](/Reference) - place, where you can read about every method we are using
+* [API Reference](v3/Reference) - place where you can read about every method we use
-* [Example files<i class="icon-download"></i>](https://github.com/Cleeng/cleeng-api-tutorials/zipball/master) - package of examples, you should have it already, from previous tutorials.
+* [Example files<i class="icon-download"></i>](https://github.com/Cleeng/cleeng-api-tutorials/zipball/master) - package of examples, you should have it already from previous tutorials.

 ---